 The Department of Music offers numerous smaller ensembles, including Jazz Singers, New Music Ensemble, Guitar Ensemble, String Quartet, Sax Ensemble, Woodwind Quintet, and the like.
 Enrollment in each of these ensembles is by permission of the appropriate instructor.
 Additional information is available from the Department of Music.

 The Jazz Ensembles are combos of three to eight members that offer a practical approach to jazz styles and improvisation through rehearsals.
 The Jazz Ensembles perform a wide range of music from Coltrane, Ellington, Liebman, Mingus, and others on weekly Monday afternoon recitals as well as public concerts each semester.
 Prerequisite: audition.
 May be repeated for credit.

-The Jazz Collective is an 18-piece ensemble that performs literature from all style periods of jazz, with focus placed on works from after 1960.
+The Jazz Collective is a large ensemble that performs literature from all style periods of jazz, with focus placed on works from after 1960.
 Emphasis is placed on developing skills in improvisation, stylistic awareness, reading, and ensemble interaction.
 The ensemble performs several concerts each semester.
 Prerequisite: audition.
 May be repeated for credit.

 The Wind Ensemble is open to all woodwind, brass, and percussion students.
 The ensemble is comprised of the brass ensemble, chamber winds, saxophone ensemble, and percussion ensemble, each of which is directed by a faculty specialist.
 These groups join together to form the Wind Ensemble.
 Emphasis is placed on literature that calls for one performer per part in works from the Renaissance through contemporary periods.
 The ensemble presents four concerts annually.
 Prerequisite: audition.
 May be repeated for credit.